 The Room and Board Contract is a contractual agreement between a student and Wheaton College, which outlines responsibilities for the privilege of living in residence.
 Students are responsible for knowing, understanding, and being in compliance with the terms and conditions of this agreement, and all policies outlined in the Wheaton College Student Handbook.

 The contract is signed online through our housing portal each year.
-If you would like to view a sample contract from 2016, you can follow this link: Room and Board Contract (pdf)

 Students may not engage in behavior which infringes on individual or group rights or which jeopardizes the health and safety of individuals and property.
 All residents must abide by the policies in the Room and Board Contract as well as regulations of the College, Federal, State and Municipal laws.
 Violations of these regulations may result in the termination of this contract and dismissal from the residence halls by the Associate Dean of Residential Life or the Dean of Students.
 Disciplinary action may also be taken by the College Hearing Board.